-- Read the textbook, follow along with the examples in the chapter, highlight/jot down notes, and try the practice problems throughout it. - Utilize the tools available in MyAccountingLab such as the Study Plan, Dynamic Study Modules, flashcards, etc. Extra practice makes a difference. - Study for exams over multiple days.
+- Read the textbook ahead of class.
+Follow along with the examples in the chapter, highlight/jot down notes, try the practice problems throughout it, and make note of areas that confuse you so you can ask questions in class. - At very least, commit to doing the reading first as part of the SmartBook assignments, and THEN the questions.
+I promise this makes a difference. - Do extra practice questions/problems in Connect and the textbook. - Study for exams over multiple days.
 Do so with peers at least once before each exam, even if on Zoom.
-Study notes, quizzes, study guide materials, and the textbook.
-ACCT 2020 exams are not easy!!
+Study all class materials notes, powerpoints, the textbook, and exercises from class/homework/other assignments/extra practice.
+Expect exams to be difficult.